-Flipping houses is when you buy a property with the intention of selling it for a quick profit rather than holding onto it for long-term capital gains.
+Flipping houses is when you buy a property with the intention of selling for a quick profit rather than holding onto it for rental income or long-term capital gains.

 You can flip real estate in two ways:

-- Aim for properties located in a growth market which can be resold at a higher price just by holding onto the property in over the short term.
+- Buy a property in a growth market which can be resold at a higher price just by holding onto the property over the short-term.

-Call us on 1300 889 743 or complete our free assessment form to speak with one of our experience mortgage brokers about your property investment plans.
+Call us on 1300 889 743 or complete our free assessment form to speak with one of our experienced mortgage brokers.

 Advantages of property flipping

 Flipping a property can reap generous awards including: